sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 ===Enumerated options===

-* Keyword options that take reserved string values here use an Enum (defined in basedomtypes.py except for some done locally where used).
+* Keyword options that take reserved string values mostly use an Enum (defined in basedomtypes.py except for some done locally where used).
 They subclass from FlexibleEnu, so that methods that take them accept either an instance of the enum, or the equivalent string or value: